Business and Public Management Center

 The Geography and Planning Department offers a Bachelor of Arts (B.A.) in Geography.
 With heavy emphasis on GIS technologies and quantitative analysis, the program prepares students for a variety of career choices in geo-spatial technologies, planning, environmental professions, land use and development, in the public, private and non-profit sectors.
 Graduates who elect to pursue graduate degrees are usually accepted, often with full financial support.

 The Management Department offers a Bachelor of Science (B.S.) in International Business, which is grounded in the School of Business, but draws from a range of disciplines across the university.
 The program's design enables students to gain the knowledge, skills and experience needed to understand and make international business in a cross- and multi-cultural context.
 The program encourages and facilitates the completion of an international education experience (i.e. "study abroad"), a complementary minor, and/or a foreign language proficiency.

 The Marketing Department offers a Bachelor of Science (B.S.) in Marketing.
 The program, accredited by the AACSB, is designed to prepare students to pursue a variety of careers in the marketing profession.
 Students learn about marketing tools and processes and develop the necessary analytical, communication, and interpersonal skills necessary for a successful career.

-The B.S. in Urban and Environmental Planning program is designed to prepare graduates to work as professional planners, geographic information systems (GIS) analysts, and environmental specialists.
+The Bachelor of Science (B.S.) in Urban and Environmental Planning program offered by the Geography and Planning Department is designed to prepare graduates to work as professional planners, geographic information systems (GIS) analysts, and environmental specialists.
 The program will ensure students are trained with cutting-edge geospatial technologies and with a deep knowledge of local and regional sustainability concerns.
-For more information, please contact Department Chair Dr. Dottie Ives Dewey.